-ii.
+i.
 Participate in the Psychology Department Human Subjects Pool.
-Most students will choose to earn their REC by spending four hours participating in psychology studies (worth 1% for each hour) through the Department of Psychology's Human Subject Pool (HSP) system.
+Most students will choose to earn their REC by participating in psychology studies through the Department of Psychology's Human Subject Pool (HSP) system.
 You can create an account, locate and sign up for studies by going to https://ubc-psych.sona-systems.com.
-Please register in the system by the end of the first month of classes to have the opportunity to earn your first 1⁄2 hour credit with a brief online survey that will increase your eligibility for more studies.
+Please register in the system by the end of the first month of classes to have the opportunity to earn your first 1⁄2 credit with a brief online survey that will increase your eligibility for more studies.

 Once registered in the system, you will be able to browse through and select which studies you wish to participate in, sign up for an available time slot, and confirm your accumulated credits afterward.
 At the end of the last day of class for the term, the subject pool is closed.
 At that point, you will no longer be able to receive credits.
 I strongly urge you to participate in and confirm your credits long before the last week of class.
-Further instructions on how to use the HSP online system can be found at here in the document entitled "HSP Participant Information - 2022."
+Further instructions on how to use the HSP online system can be found at here in the document entitled "HSP Participant Information - Winter Term 1 2023."

-iii.
+ii.
 The Library Option.
 As an alternative to participation in psychology subject pool experiments, you may complete a library-writing project.
 Such projects consist of reading and summarizing a research article from the peer reviewed journal Psychological Science.
 You will receive 1% for each article summary.
-Summaries must be submitted by the last day of class and should include your name, student number, course, section, instructor and email address.
+Summaries must be submitted by Monday November 27th via Turnitin.
+Further instructions on the Library Option can be found at here in the document entitled "HSP Participant Information - Winter Term 1 2023."
 Please note that you are not permitted to summarize any articles related to the assignments in this course.